jududdar/md_quests/soltemple/Cryssia_Stardreamer.md

 >**Cryssia Stardreamer says:** This is the most difficult piece to make.
-In order for me to craft it I will be needing a Basalt Carapace, a Consortium Lute, and a Lambent Ruby.
+In order for me to craft it I will be needing a Basalt Carapace, a Gypsy Lute, and a Lambent Ruby.
 Return to me with these and I will craft your breastplate.

 **You say:** `helm`